ellerenad/ellerenad.github.io/about.md

 ![alt text]({{ site.baseurl }}/assets/profile_image.jpg "Profile Picture"){:.profile}

 Hello!
 I am Enrique Llerena Dominguez, Software Engineer.
-This is my personal blog, where I share stuff about my interests, mostly Software Engineering.
+This is my blog, where I share stuff about my interests, mostly Software Engineering.

-I fell in love with software engineering on 2004, and made my first paid project on 2007.
+I fell in love with software engineering in 2004 and made my first paid project in 2007.
 Ever since, I have worked with different technology stacks and tools, for the retail-, pharma-, automotive, and financial industries.
-For the last few years I have focused on the Java ecosystem.
+For the last few years, I have focused on the Java ecosystem.
 At the moment I am a Senior Software Engineer at [mimacom GmbH][mimacom]. ([Join us!][mimacomcareer]).

-My interests are about machine learning, cloud computing, and software architecture.
+My interests are machine learning, cloud computing, and software architecture.
 I also like football (both american and the real one ;) ).
 I am a native spanish speaker, and also speak english and german fluently.

 Certifications: